-- Confirmation/receipt from airline, showing proof of payment (i.e., Mastercard xxxxxxx0592, and your name in billing info) - Confirmation/Receipt of conference registration - Did you present?
-Include a copy of the conference program, or the letter of invitation - Confirmation/Receipt from hotel/lodging - Itemized meal receipts, if any - Cab receipts, if any
+- Confirmation/receipt from airline, showing proof of payment (i.e., Mastercard xxxxxxxxxx0592, and your name in billing info) - Confirmation/Receipt of conference registration - Did you present?
+Include a copy of the conference program or the letter of invitation - Confirmation/Receipt from hotel/lodging - Itemized meal receipts, if any - Cab receipts, if any hotel/AirBnB, and conference registration, for which receipts are issued via email, can be uploaded directly to your reimbursement request.

-The university requires original receipts for meals, cabs, parking, gas, and any other expense for which a register receipt has been provided.
-Expenses such as airfare, Uber/Lyft, hotel/AirBnB, and conference registration, for which receipts are issued via email, can be sent to the Business Coordinator electronically.
+The university requires receipts for meals, cabs, parking, gas, and any other expense for which a register receipt has been provided.
+Expenses such as airfare, Uber/Lyft,

 Please organize all receipts in order by date.
-If there are other expenses, or if you have questions, see the Business Coordinator in the department's office.
+If there are other expenses, or if you have questions, reach out to the Business Administrator.
 Your travel award serves as a budget for reimbursement, so you only need to turn in expenses up to the amount made available to you.

 Airfare: The University prefers air travel at the most reasonable and economical rate.
 Travelers are strongly encouraged to book well in advance to secure the lowest fares.
 Evidence of travel, in the form of a confirmation from the airline and indicating proof of payment, should always be included with receipts for reimbursement, regardless of whether the cost of airfare will be reimbursed.
-Boarding passes are welcome to include as additional documentation.
+Boarding passes might be included as additional documentation.

-Meals: Travelers should use reasonably priced restaurants and dining rooms.
-Original itemized receipts for meals are required for reimbursement.
+Meals: Travelers should use reasonably priced restaurants and dining facilities.
+Itemized receipts for meals are required for reimbursement.
 If using a card, keep the receipt with tip and signature as well.
 For group meals, be sure to include the names and affiliations of those who joined you on the back of the receipt.